Shri32/Adobe-Deepdoc-round1a-/README.md

 No external internet or cloud-based services used

 Designed and tested on Ubuntu 22.04 LTS

+## Whats the big thing?

+50‑page PDF processing completed in ~3 seconds on Ubuntu + AMD64 CPU.

 # Adobe-Deepdoc
 This repository contains the complete solutions for Challenge Round 1A and Round 1B of the Adobe India Hackathon 2025.